-- The plot of Holes is driven by a bad luck curse on Stanley Yelnats' family due to an ancestor cheating a gypsy by accident.
-Stanley winds up breaking the curse, also by accident, after getting sent to a juvenile detention camp for a crime he didn't commit and saving the life of a friend who turns out to be the Gypsy's descendant.
+- The plot of Holes is driven by a bad luck curse on Stanley Yelnats' family due to an ancestor cheating a Gypsy by accident.
+After getting sent to a juvenile detention camp for a crime that he didn't commit, Stanley winds up unintentionally breaking the curse after he befriends, and then saves the life of, the Gypsy's descendant.

 - In Labyrinths of Echo, the descendants of the Moon Bulls clan are cursed to turn into Extreme Doormats during full moon.

 - In Tales of the Frog Princess: Once Upon a Curse, Princess Emma goes back in time in a desperate attempt to break the curse that haunts the females in her family: After they turn sixteen, if they come into contact with a flower, they turn into disagreeable, argumentative, unlovable hags.

 - In the titular short story in 'The Bone Key', it's revealed that Booth's mother's family, the Murchisons, have a family curse that will cause their spouses to die young.
 Any relative affected by the curse, like Booth, will develop white hair by the age of 25.
 The only way around it is to marry another Murchison, and the family is now dying out due to inbreeding.
 In a later story, "To Die for Moonlight", one of Booth's relatives tries to arrange a marriage for him with a woman whose family is also cursed, in hopes that the curses might somehow cancel each other out.